 When it comes to payment options, there is a lot to get right, and perhaps just as much to get wrong.
 Take recurring payments, for example.
 We put together a list of eight do’s and don’ts when it comes to this concept.
 Let’s start with the question:

-2. Do: Make sure the payment processor you choose has the features in its platform that you need
+2. Make sure your payment processor has the features you need.

-3. Do: Take into account that recurring payments help reduce bill collection expenses
+3. Take into account that recurring payments help reduce bill collection expenses.

 Not only does recurring billing bring income into your coffers reliably on a monthly basis but it means you no longer have to spend staff time (or hire additional bill collectors) to go after delinquent accounts.
 Even when bill collection activities yield a positive result, the expense of going after non-paying customers lowers the yield on customer transactions.